 If you're transitioning from a full-time position, it's important to pinpoint write-offs.
 Here are six tax-saving tips that may assist you as a first-time self-employed taxpayer, according to TurboTax:

 - Startup costs: Newly formed businesses may be able to deduct startup costs, including legal fees, the cost of experimentation and advertisements.

 - Vehicle expenses: In addition to the mileage deduction and other expenses, self-employed taxpayers may be able to deduct up to $25,000 of the cost of their car or SUV.

-- Supplies and equipment: Office supplies, from paper to computers — even snacks for customers — may be deductible if they were used exclusively for business.
+- Supplies and equipment: Office supplies – such as paper, computers and even snacks for customers – may be deductible if they were used exclusively for business.